 Yes, you can!
 Just place it in a freezer-safe container for up to 3 months.
 Defrost in the fridge overnight or at least a few hours, and then reheat over the stove or in the microwave.

-Meal Prep Tip: You can pre-make the plant-based taco meat a few days ahead of time so that you can make tacos (or whatever else you’re using this meat for) in a few minutes when you have a hectic day!
+Meal Prep Tip: You can pre-make the plant-based taco meat a few days ahead of time, allowing you to quickly prepare tacos (or whatever else you’re using this meat for) on a hectic day.

 Ingredients